 Single-Domain Scenario

-[Editor’s Note:] Describe the single-domain as a simplified case of the multi-domain: section 4.1 of draft-ietf-ccamp-transport-nbi-use-cases-01

 In case the CNC requests transport connectivity between IP routers attached to the same transport domain (e.g., between C-R1 and C-R3), the MDSC can pass the service request to the PNC (e.g., PNC1) and let the PNC takes decisions about how to implement the service.

+Multi-Domain Scenario

+In case the CNC requests transport connectivity between IP routers attached to different transport domain (e.g., between C-R1 and C-R5), the MDSC can split the service request into tunnel segment configuration and then pass to multiple PNCs (PNC1 and PNC2 in this example) and let the PNC takes decisions about how to deploy the service.

 Topology Abstractions

-[Editor’s Note:] Merged from sections 4.2 and 6.2 of draft-ietf-ccamp-transport-nbi-use-cases-01

 Abstraction provides a selective method for representing connectivity information within a domain.
 There are multiple methods to abstract a network topology.
 This document assumes the abstraction method defined in [RFC7926]:

 “Abstraction is the process of applying policy to the available TE information within a domain, to produce selective information that represents the potential ability to connect across the domain.
 Thus, abstraction does not necessarily offer all possible connectivity options, but presents a general view of potential connectivity according to the policies that determine how the domain's administrator wants to allow the domain resources to be used.”